diffix/reference/docs/computing noise.md

 Even though we could have produced an aggregate from the perspectives of AID1 and AID2, we cannot produce a final aggregate as we have insufficiently many AID3 entities represented.
-Assuming there had been enough AID3 entities and that the total flattening due to AID3 had been 10, then we would have used the flattening due to AID1 as it is the largest.
+Assuming there had been enough AID3 entities and that the total flattening due to AID3 had been 10, then we would have used the flattening by 25.5 due to AID1 and added noise proportional to the top group average 6 of AID2.

 # Rationale